rmosolgo/graphql-ruby/guides/queries/multiplex.md

 The API is the same as [query analyzers](/queries/ast_analysis#analyzing-multiplexes).

-Multiplex analyzers may return [AnalysisError](rdoc-ref:AnalysisError) to halt execution of the whole multiplex.
+Multiplex analyzers may return [GraphQL::AnalysisError](rdoc-ref:GraphQL::AnalysisError) to halt execution of the whole multiplex.

 ## Multiplex Tracing